cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 #### [Google Forms](https://www.google.com/forms/about/)
 - Use cases: Newsletter sign ups, contact us, feedback, bug reporting, support requests, other custom forms
 - Access: Federalist staff can help you determine if you are able to [create a google account with your government email](https://accounts.google.com/SignUpWithoutGmail) or create a GSA Affiliated Customer Account (GACA).
 Some agencies are fully blocked from using Google Forms; check with your agency if a special waiver for Google GSuite access may be issued.
+Your form users will also need access to Google Forms to be able to use your form.
 - Quick tips:
   * [Limit submissions to users with a `.gov` or `.mil` email address](https://docs.google.com/forms/d/e/1FAIpQLSePimoF0RkiCP62BSIL_yj0yMXEUePNJ9AabPJqq1Xzbp_GVg/viewform) or certain agency affiliation, see how in these [text validation instructions](https://support.google.com/docs/answer/3378864?hl=en).
   * Link one, or [multiple](https://coe.gsa.gov/connect/contact-us.html#joinus), forms on your page.